 Some types of infertility aren't preventable.
 But several strategies may increase your chances of pregnancy.

 For couples, having regular intercourse several times around the time of ovulation offers the highest pregnancy rate.
 Intercourse occurring several days before and until a day after ovulation improves the probability of pregnancy.
 This is usually at the middle of the cycle halfway between menstrual periods for most women with menstrual cycles 28 days apart.
-Semen quality is optimized by waiting two to three days between ejaculations.

 For men, although most types of infertility aren't preventable, these strategies may help: